aisingapore/PeekingDuck/docs/source/use_cases/zone_counting.rst

 Zone counting is done by counting the number of objects detected by the object detection models that fall within the specified zones.
 For example, we can count the number of people in the blue and red zones, as shown in the GIF above.
-This is explained in the `How it Works`_ section.
+This is explained in the `How It Works`_ section.

 Demo
 ====